Motor racing-Norris expects FIA U-turn on F1 drivers speaking out

 Driver free speech has been a big topic of conversation in the pre-season period, with a stream of drivers speaking out against any clampdown as their teams launch new cars and liveries.

-Formula One chief executive Stefano Domenicali assured them this month that the commercial rights holder will never seek to gag anyone.
+Formula One chief executive Stefano Domenicali assured drivers this month that the commercial rights holder will never seek to gag anyone.

 The FIA updated its International Sporting Code last December with a clause requiring prior written permission for drivers to make or display "political, religious and personal statements or comments" at races.

-Since then, FIA president Mohammed Ben Sulayem has told Formula One team bosses he will step back from the day-to-day running of the sport and leave it in the hands of professional managers.
+Since then, FIA president Mohammed Ben Sulayem has told team bosses he will step back from the day-to-day running of the sport and leave it in the hands of professional managers.

+Nikolas Tombazis, the FIA's head of single seater racing, has become the main point man with Steve Nielsen, who has decades of experience at various teams, joining from the commercial rights holder as sporting director.

+The move comes after rising tensions between the Paris-based governing body and Liberty Media-owned Formula One management but McLaren boss Zak Brown said he expected the situation to calm down.

 (Reporting by Alan Baldwin, editing by Christian Radnedge)